yileiCS/Study-Notes/Python: Working with Predictive Analytics.md

 - Data can be either numerical or categorical.
 - Numerical data can be expressed as interval or ratio.
 - Categorical data can be nominal or ordinal.
-- Nominal scale: only compare if data is equal or not equal, cannot order, add, subtract, multiply, or divide.
+- **Nominal scale**: only compare if data is equal or not equal, cannot order, add, subtract, multiply, or divide.
-- Ordinal scale: can order values, but cannot add, subtract, multiply, or divide.
+- **Ordinal scale**: can order values, but cannot add, subtract, multiply, or divide.
-- Interval scale: can compare, order, add, or subtract values, but lacks a true zero point.
+- **Interval scale**: can compare, order, add, or subtract values, but lacks a true zero point.
-- Ratio scale: has a true zero point, supports all mathematical operations.
+- **Ratio scale**: has a true zero point, supports all mathematical operations.
 - Prediction models cannot process categorical data; they need numbers.
 - Need to convert categorical data into numerical data for predictive analytics.